Quick start

 1. Select “Conveyor 1” and click on the Edit button to enter the editing mode.

-2. In the Scene Area, double-click the mouse on a blank space to add a new node to the conveyor belt.
-If you need to delete a node, click on the Delete node option to remove the end section of the conveyor belt.
+2. In the Scene Area, double-click the mouse on a blank space to add a new node to the conveyor.
+If you need to delete a node, click on the Delete node option to remove the end section of the conveyor.

 3. Once you finish adding the node, click the End Edit button to exit the editing mode for the conveyor belt.